Linguistics 001 Fall 2014 Final Project Due Mo 12/15

-In plain language: explain something about how a piece of talk works.
+In plain language: explain something about how a piece of talk (or text) works.

 More exactly: analyze the communicative effects of some aspects of one or more linguistic performances, attending to at least two different levels of linguistic analysis.